civican/legisinfo/42-1/bills/C-83/bill_text.md

 ### Section 3

 Section 15.1 of the Act is amended by adding the following after subsection (2):

+**(2.01)** In order to ensure that the plan can be developed in a manner that takes any mental health needs of the offender into consideration, the institutional head shall, as soon as practicable after the day on which the offender is received but not later than the 30th day after that day, refer the offender's case to the portion of the Service that administers health care for the purpose of conducting a mental health assessment of the offender.

 **(2.1)** If an offender is in a structured intervention unit and a determination is made under subsection 29.01(2), paragraph 37.3(1)(b) or section 37.4 or 37.8 that the offender should remain in the structured intervention unit, the institutional head shall, as soon as practicable after the determination, cause the offender's correctional plan to be updated, in consultation with the offender, in order to ensure that they receive the most effective programs at the appropriate time during their confinement in the structured intervention unit and to prepare them for reintegration into the mainstream inmate population as soon as possible.